Z4kM4rm3l/magni/README.md

 Magni currently uses a lightweight, application-level retrieval approach rather than a vector database.

 Knowledge-base articles are stored as structured data and searched using keyword matching across article titles and content.
-The highest-scoring results are then assembled into context for the Resolver Agent.
+Relevant results are assembled into context for the Resolver Agent.

 ```text
 Customer Question